What Business Licenses & Permits are Needed in North Carolina?

 Before starting a business in Charlotte, the Zoning Department will need to be contacted to ensure the business meets the city zoning requirements.
 This includes both commercial businesses as well as home-based businesses.

 Raleigh – Businesses such as pushcart vendors, massage businesses, pawn brokers, those selling alcohol, and home-based businesses operating in Raleigh City limits will register their business with the City of Raleigh.

 Greensboro – Businesses operating a taxicab or is selling alcohol within the city limits of Greensboro needs to obtain a Business Privilege License from the City Collections Division.

-A City of Greensboro Business License is required for peddlers, itinerant merchants, mobile food vendors, commercial solicitors or massage businesses.
+A City of Greensboro Business License is required for peddlers, itinerant merchants, mobile food vendors, commercial solicitors, or massage businesses.
 There is no cost for the city Business License.

 There is no fee for the Sales & Use Tax registration.

-Sales Tax Certificate of Exemption – Businesses purchasing merchandise to resell will usually want to obtain an North Carolina Sales Tax Certificate of Exemption in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain a North Carolina Sales Tax Certificate of Exemption in order to not pay sales tax for merchandise that is being resold to customers.

-Assumed Business Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for an Assumed Business Name (also known as a Doing Business As or DBA) with the Register of Deeds Office in the county where the business is located.
+While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for a Certificate of Assumed Name (also known as a Doing Business As or DBA) with the Register of Deeds Office in the county where the business is located.